Caisse Noire Affair: History

 In December 2007 the prosecution against Sir Harry Tirvengadum was suspended under Navin Ramgoolam's PTr-PMXD-VF-MR-MMSM coalition government as magistrates deemed that his poor health would not give him a fair trial.
 He was being sued by the management of Air Mauritius for swindling Rs 85 Millions from 1984 to 1996.

 In 2010 as Harry Tirvengadum's health had improved the prosecution case was resumed.
 Although ex-CEO Soobhiraj Bungsraz only headed Air Mauritius for 2 months he managed to convince the Director of Public Prosecutions (DPP) to re-open the case against Tirvengadum.
 Bungsraz even consulted with Tirvengadum shortly before leaving the company to migrate to Australia.

 Aftermath

-Gérard Tyack spent 2 years in jail, Robert Rivalland of Rogers Limited was acquitted in 2015, where as the prosecution against Sir Harry Tirvengadum was placed on hold as he complained of ill health.
+Gérard Tyack spent 2 years in jail.
+Although he was sentenced to 6 months in jail in 2008, Robert Rivalland of Rogers Limited was acquitted in 2015, where as the prosecution against Sir Harry Tirvengadum was placed on hold as he complained of ill health.